Top blog articles

 Boxwood

 This deciduous plant, with its cheerful thicket of bright red branches during the winter season, looks impressive.
-The fast-growing shrub can tolerate extreme temperatures and all soil conditions – even soggy soils.
+The fast-growing shrub can tolerate extreme temperatures and all soil conditions, even soggy soils.
 It can grow about 8 feet tall and 10 feet wide.
+And you know what?
+The foliage turns yellow in autumn, adding seasonal interest beyond its winter color.

 This hardy low-maintenance plant grows well on a trellis or a fence.
 The thick screen of dark green foliage and the fragrant purple blooms during the early summer season add a lovely charm to your property.
 The plant requires regular pruning as it can spread pretty quickly.